Jacobian-Scaled K-means Clustering for Physics-Informed Segmentation of Reacting Flows: Results

 Although informative, analysis of trends in the objective function values must be supplemented with a visual inspection of the cluster partitions in physical space for a clearer interpretation of the impact of the JSK-means clustering procedure.
 To this end, cluster assignments obtained from standard K-means and JSK-means are shown in Fig.~\ref{fig:segmented_field_full} for the $K=15$ case -- general trends discussed hereafter apply to all studied $K$ values.
 Note that the actual colors of the cluster labels in physical space come from the cluster index, and are not meaningful from a physical perspective -- however, coherent regions in physical space defined by cells of the same color (or cluster) are indicators for key flow features extracted by the unsupervised algorithms.
 The cluster label plots in physical space are termed the standard (obtained from standard K-means) and Jacobian-scaled (obtained from JSK-means) segmented fields respectively.

 The segmented fields in Fig.~\ref{fig:segmented_field_full} reveal the way in which the JSK-means algorithm biases, or pushes, the cluster labels towards the wavefront and detonation reaction zone (indicated by the white arrows in the respective plot).
 This is consistent with the fact that the difference between the standard and Jacobian-scaled approach is in the chemical Jacobian based scaling of the distance function, which necessitates the localization (or redistribution) of centroids towards regions of high composition sensitivity.
-This phenomenon is directly analogous to the biasing and weighting of the centroids seen in the toy problem in Sec.~\ref{sec:toy_problem}.
-As a result, the redistribution of centroids in composition space provided by JSK-means translates to localizing the cluster partitions near regions of high chemical stiffness, which can be a useful property for models that intend to target and eliminate stiffness from the simulation procedure.
-On the other hand, the standard K-means approach produces a segmented field that is significantly more refined and complex in turbulence-dominated regions far behind the wavefront that are unimportant from the chemical contribution perspective.
+This phenomenon is directly analogous to the biasing and weighting of the centroids seen in the toy problem in Sec.~\ref{sec:toy_problem}. { As a result, the redistribution of centroids in composition space provided by JSK-means translates to localizing the cluster partitions near regions of high chemical heat release, which can be a useful property for developing more accurate models that intend to target such complex regions in the simulation procedure (see Sec.~\ref{sec:applications_and_need}).} On the other hand, the standard K-means approach produces a segmented field that is significantly more refined and complex in turbulence-dominated regions far behind the wavefront that are unimportant from the chemical contribution perspective.